The Public Health AI Handbook

 “I need to make informed decisions about AI adoption”

-Start here (15 min): - Global Health Perspectives - Strategic overview - Policy & Governance - Frameworks and regulations - Ethics & Fairness - Responsible AI principles - AI Misinformation - Combat health misinfo
+Start here: - Global Health Perspectives - Strategic overview - Policy & Governance - Frameworks and regulations - Ethics & Fairness - Responsible AI principles - AI Misinformation - Combat health misinfo

 “I work in health communication, behavior change, or community outreach”

-Start here (25 min): - AI Misinformation - Detect and counter health misinfo - Behavioral Interventions - AI chatbots, personalized messaging - Using LLMs Practically - Communication assistance tools
+Start here: - AI Misinformation - Detect and counter health misinfo - Behavioral Interventions - AI chatbots, personalized messaging - Using LLMs: Theory & Practice - Communication assistance tools

 Focus: Messaging, behavior change, combating misinformation, personalization